xbrowsersync/app/README.md

 ## Translation

-If you would like to help with translating xBrowserSync into another language, please [get in touch](https://www.xbrowsersync.org/#contact).
+If you would like to help with translating xBrowserSync into another language, please read the [Translations](https://github.com/xbrowsersync/app/wiki/Translations) wiki page to get started.